 Can I Refreeze Fully Thawed Raw Meat that is still cold to touch?
 [Scenario 2]

-Yes, you can safely refreeze meat in this scenario.
+Yes, you can safely refreeze and cook meat in this scenario.

-Once this meat is in its original package or sealed freezer bag and it is cold to touch (40 °F or less) as measured by a food thermometer, this is entirely safe to refreeze.
+Once this meat is in its original package or sealed freezer bag and it is cold to touch (40 °F or less as measured by a thermometer) this is entirely safe to refreeze.
 This is per USDA guidelines and based on our own experience of safely eating meat for years.

 Refreezing this meat will have no impact on its quality, taste, nutrient content and no issues with freezer burn if you purchased vacuum packed meat.

 There is also no loss of moisture as the meat is still in its package or freezer bag.